-Blogging or freelancing which is profitable online business to start?
+Blogging or freelancing which is a profitable online business to start?

-I am comparing bloggers and freelancers who just started their career.
-Who are earning from Google Adsense monetisation and freelancing such as writing articles, logo designing, etc.
+I am comparing bloggers and freelancers who just started their careers.
+People who are earning from Google Adsense monetization and freelancing such as writing articles, logo designing, etc.

-I have earned in four figures ($$$$) in 2-3 month from writing blog posts for other businesses.
-I have many friends who are working on sites like Fiverr, Upwork, Freelancer, etc. I have worked as freelancer content writer too.
+I have earned four figures ($$$$) in 2-3 months from writing blog posts for other businesses.
+I have many friends who are working on sites like Fiverr, Upwork, Freelancer, etc. I have worked as a freelancer content writer too.

-So without further ado I would like to throw some color on today’s topic “What’s best way to start an online business and what is best, freelancing or blogging?”.
+So without further ado, I would like to throw some color on today’s topic “What’s the best way to start an online business and what is best freelancing or blogging?”.
 I am going to compare blogging and freelancing on the following parameters,

 - Short-term Vs Long-term